splunk/public-o11y-docs/alerts-detectors-notifications/alerts-and-detectors/view-detectors.rst

 .. image:: /_images/images-detectors-alerts/custom-detector-view.png
    :width: 50%
+   :alt: View of a custom and APM detector.

 As with charts, the resolution of data displayed is determined by the detector's time range.
 The detail view displays data at the detector's resolution, the frequency at which the detector evaluates the signal.
 Any events occurring during the detector's time range are shown under the X axis.